 To avoid this, ensure adequate airflow by removing any leaves, clutter, or snow drifts that may obstruct the coils.
 You can also call a professional for heat pump repair in Lancaster, CA.

 3).
 Tips for thawing a frozen heat pump.

 - Shut off your heat pump right away.
 It can gravely harm itself if it tries to run any longer.

 - Examine the exterior unit for simple causes such as a clogged air filter, excessive amounts of plant matter, or snow accumulation.

 - If ice is on the internal coils, make a diligent effort to scrape it off.
 To attempt this, avoid using heavy or sharp tools.
 Call a professional if a brush won’t remove it.

-- Contact an HVAC expert for heat pump repair in Lancaster, CA, if the cause isn’t apparent immediately.
+- Contact Lancaster HVAC contractor expert for heat pump repair, if the cause isn’t apparent immediately.
 A faulty sensor or malfunctioning parts are most likely to blame for the issue, which necessitates professional repair.

 You can be confident that Brock Heating & Air Inc has your HVAC needs covered with our top-notch heating and cooling services.
 To arrange a consultation for heat pump installation in Rosamond, CA, call us at 661-917-4791 or drop us a mail.